-From Anna on December 4th, 2008 in Air Conditioning & Heating
+From Engineering on December 04, 2008 in Air Conditioning & Heating

 Insulation is so important to energy efficiency.
 It is unbelievable the difference it makes to your monthly heating bills if your floors, walls, and ceilings are properly insulated.
 Not all homes have enough insulation, especially those of us with older homes.
 What if there was a quick and easy way to insulate you home ... say, for example, with paint-on insulation?

 SFGate .
 There’s a product called Nansulate, produced using Nanotechnology.
 It is a paint-on insulation that suspends specially engineered particles with low-conductivity in an acrylic base.
 The particles are water-resistant, making the paint a weapon against mold and mildew.
 Unlike traditional fiberglass insulations, this new product is non-toxic and environmentally friendly.